ddugovic/MagiC-engine-chess/README.md

 See you over the board!!!

-# Future Plans

-I will try to improve the evaluation function to make it use its time better, as well as create a score that measures distance-to-mate.

-Version 2 is now in active development!
+# Version 2 has been released!

 # License